DeepMIALab/FFPEPlus/README.md

 ### Training and Test

-- The slide identity numbers which were used in train, validation and test sets are given as .txt files in [docs/](https://github.com/DeepMIALab/AI-FFPE/tree/main/docs) for Ovary, Lung, and Thyroid dataset.
-To replicate the results, you may download [OV](https://portal.gdc.cancer.gov/projects/TCGA-OV)  project for Ovary, [LUAD](https://portal.gdc.cancer.gov/projects/TCGA-LUAD) and [LUSC](https://portal.gdc.cancer.gov/projects/TCGA-LUSC) projects for Lung , and [THCA](https://portal.gdc.cancer.gov/projects/TCGA-THCA) project for Thyroid from TCGA Data Portal and create a subset using these .txt files.
+- To replicate the results, you may download [OV](https://portal.gdc.cancer.gov/projects/TCGA-OV)  project for Ovary, [LUAD](https://portal.gdc.cancer.gov/projects/TCGA-LUAD) and [LUSC](https://portal.gdc.cancer.gov/projects/TCGA-LUSC) projects for Lung, and [THCA](https://portal.gdc.cancer.gov/projects/TCGA-THCA) project for Thyroid from TCGA Data Portal and create a subset using these .txt files.
 - To extract the patches from WSIs and create PNG files, please follow the instructions given in [FFPEPlus/Data_preprocess](https://github.com/DeepMIALab/AI-FFPE/tree/main/Data_preprocess) section.

 The data used for training are expected to be organized as follows:
 ```bash